 The responses are always priceless and I can just hear their mom or dad saying it 100 times!

 My favorite is,” I’ve been told 100 times to put the toilet seat down!”
 I have 5 brothers and I heard my own mother say that at least 1000 times!

 Sign up for our newsletter and receive this FREE 100th Day Class Book

 For more 100th day language arts and math ideas head over to this post, 100th Day activities in 2nd and 3rd grade.

-If you like these ideas, share them with other teachers on Pinterest or Facebook!
+If you like these ideas, why not share them with your teacher friends on Pinterest or Facebook?

 Happy 100th day, friends!